On this page

 This widened bridge will connect the north and south sides of the shopping centre and create more useable open space for everyone to enjoy.
 After our commitment to contribute $2 million towards the cost of the deck, the Victorian Government has also committed to contribute financially.

-For more information about our community consultation, visit our Engage Boroondara page.
+For more information about our community consultation, visit our Engage Boroondara page-external site.

 |2 December 2020||